-Post the re- organization along service lines, a significant part of our revenue is derived from Enterprise Services, comprising Telecom services, Data Centre services, Cloud and Managed services, Applications Integration services and Technology Integration services.
+Post the re- organization along service lines, a significant part of our revenue is derived from services to enterprise customers, comprising Telecom services, Data Center services, Cloud and Managed services, Applications Integration services and Technology Integration services.
 Sify also provides services that cater to the burgeoning demands of the small and medium business (SMB) community, much of it on its Cloud services platform.